hbkworld/streaming-spec/complex_types.md

 After the meta information describing the signal has been received, delivered measured data blocks are to be interpreted as follows:

-- Measured data blocks contain complete measured values with all their members as described in the signal description for the signals.
 - Only members with an explicit rule are transferred.
 - The size of a complete measured value within the measured value data block derives from the sum of the sizes of all explicit members
 - Non explicit members are calculated according their rule (i.e. constant, linear).
 They take no room within the transferred measured data blocks.
-- A measured data block may contain many complete measured values of a signal.